sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Data Platform upgrade and migration.md

 Duration: 60 minutes

 Wide World Importers would like a Proof of Concept (POC) that moves their data warehouse to Azure SQL Database.
 They would like to know about any incompatible features that might block their eventual production move.
-In this exercise, you will use the [Azure Database Migration Service](https://azure.microsoft.com/services/database-migration/) (DMS) to perform an assessment on their SQL Server 2008 R2 data warehouse database, and then migrate the WorldWideImporters database from the "on-premises" SQL Server 2008 R2 instance to [Azure SQL Database](https://docs.microsoft.com/azure/sql-database/).
+In this exercise, you will use the [Azure Database Migration Service](https://azure.microsoft.com/services/database-migration/) (DMS) to perform an assessment on their SQL Server 2008 R2 data warehouse database, and then migrate the WideWorldImporters database from the "on-premises" SQL Server 2008 R2 instance to [Azure SQL Database](https://docs.microsoft.com/azure/sql-database/).

 ### Task 1: Assess the on-premises database